Goodman surgery and projectively Anosov flows: Applications to surgery on contact structures

-Since the supporting bi-contact structures of an Anosov flow are tight (hypertight as shown by Hozoori in \cite{Hoz}), we can use corollary \fullref{Anosovity1} to deduce some (hyper)tightness result of classic surgery operation in contact geometry.
+Since the supporting bi-contact structures of an Anosov flow are tight (hypertight as shown by Hozoori in \cite{Hoz}), have the following (hyper)tightness results for classic contact and transverse surgeries.
 As usual, let $q$ be an integer.

-\begin{corollary} Let $K$ be a Legendrian-transverse knot in a bi-contact structure $(\xi,\eta)$ defining an Anosov flow and suppose $\eta$ positive.
-Every inadmissible transverse $1/q$-surgery on $\eta$ along $K$ yields a hypertight contact structure $\tilde{\eta}$. \end{corollary}
+\begin{corollary} Let $K$ be a Legendrian-transverse knot in a bi-contact structure $(\xi_-,\xi_+)$ defining an Anosov flow.
+Every inadmissible transverse $(1,q)$-surgery on $\xi_+$ along $K$ yields a hypertight contact structure $\tilde{\xi}_+$. \end{corollary}

-\begin{proof} Every inadmissible transverse $1/q$-surgery on $\eta$ along $K$ can be realized by a bi-contact $1/q$-surgery with coefficient $q>0$.
-This yields a bi-contact structure and hence an Anosov flow by \fullref{Anosovity1}, thus $\tilde{\eta}$ is hypertight. \end{proof}
+\begin{proof} Every inadmissible transverse $(1,q)$-surgery on $\xi_+$ along $K$ can be realized by a $(1,q)$-bi-contact surgery defined in \cite{FS1} with coefficient $q>0$.
+This yields a bi-contact structure and therefore an Anosov flow (see \cite{FS1}), thus $\tilde{\xi}_+$ is hypertight. \end{proof}

 The following result of Conway allows us to translate \fullref{Cor3} in terms of positive contact surgeries. \begin{theorem}[\cite{Con1}] Every inadmissible transverse surgery on a transverse knot corresponds to a positive contact surgery on a Legendrian approximation. \end{theorem}